letheascetic/coder/crawler/scrapy/distributed_crawler_framework.md

 * customizable crawling policy

-        strategy workers: scoring the links, deciding if link needs to be scheduled and when to stop crawling store all the metadata, including scores and content, and generating new batches for downloading by spiders.
+        strategy workers: scoring the links, deciding if link needs to be scheduled and when to stop crawling DB workers: store all the metadata, including scores and content, and generating new batches for downloading by spiders.

 ### scrapy-redis vs scrapy-cluster vs frontera